CSCfi/mlflow-openshift/README.md

     to S3 address but you have to set up credentials before using S3 storage.

 Template asks for Allas credentials if you would like to use S3 connection to Allas as backend to store artifacts.
 You can left those credentials and
-`DEFAULT_ARTIFACT_ROOT` variable empty if you would not like to setup S3.
+`DEFAULT_ARTIFACT_ROOT` variable empty if you would not like to use Allas.

 Instructions how to use different storage options can be found from [user guid](./user_guide.md)